jundalisay/superb/content/en/research/mill/utilitarianism/chapter-3.md

-+++
+---
+title: "The Ultimate Sanction Of The Principle Of Utility"
+heading: "Chapter 3"
+image: "/covers/ut.jpg"
+date: 2022-01-26
-title= "The Ultimate Sanction Of The Principle Of Utility." heading= "Chapter 3" image= "/covers/ut.jpg" date= 2022-01-29 author= "John Stuart Mill" description= "Utility is pleasure and the absence of pain" linkb= "/research/mill/utilitarianism/chapter-2" linkbtext= "Chapter 2" linkf= "/research/mill/utilitarianism/chapter-4" linkftext= "Chapter 4" icon = "/icons/mill.png"
+author: "John Stuart Mill"
+description: "Utility is pleasure and the absence of pain"
-+++
+icon: "/icons/mill.png"
+---

 What are the motives to obey a moral standard?
 What is the source of its obligation?
 Whence does it derive its binding force?